Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/SharedlinksApi.md

 If the content type is not supported for preview, then a value of **false**  is ignored, and the attachment will be returned in the response.

-  'ifModifiedSince': 2013-10-20T19:20:30+01:00 // Date | Only returns the content if it has been modified since the date provided.
+  'ifModifiedSince': 2013-10-20T19:20:30+01:00 //  | Only returns the content if it has been modified since the date provided.
 Use the date format defined by HTTP.
 For example, Wed, 09 Mar 2016 16:56:34 GMT.

-  'range': range_example // string | The Range header indicates the part of a document that the server should return.
+  'range': range_example //  | The Range header indicates the part of a document that the server should return.
 Single part request supported, for example: bytes=1-10.

 };

-sharedlinksApi.getSharedLinkRenditionContent(sharedIdrenditionIdopts).then(function() {
+sharedlinksApi.getSharedLinkRenditionContent(sharedIdrenditionIdopts).then(() => {
   console.log('API called successfully.');
 }, function(error) {
   console.error(error);